thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow.md

 a CAPTCHA has been solved,
 and use it to issue 30 type 0x0001 private tokens.
-Without a reverse flow, the Origin would have to require 30 0x0002 issuer tokens, which has a lower performance and higher number of requests going to the issuer.
+Without a reverse flow, the Origin would have to require 30 0x0002 issuer tokens, which have lower performance and a higher number of requests going to the issuer.

 ## Attester feedback loop

 In {{RFC9576}}, a Client gets a token from an Issuer and redeems it at an Origin.
-However, if the Client request is deemed unwanted by the Origin at redemption time, there are no mechanism that prevents the Client from going back to the initial Issuer to get a new token and be authorised again.
+However, if the Client's request is deemed unwanted by the Origin at redemption time, there is no mechanism that prevents the Client from going back to the initial Issuer to get a new token and be authorized again.

-With a reverse flow, the initial Issuer may require Clients to present an Origin issued token before providing them a second token.
+With a reverse flow, the initial Issuer may require Clients to present an Origin-issued token before providing them with a second token.
 This allows for a feedback loop between the Origin and the initial Issuer, without breaking Client unlinkability.